gcaddick/ASHT/README.md

 ![ImageFolder/FirstBucketPolicy](ImageFolder/FirstBucketPolicy.PNG)

-Comming back to this policy, but embedding it in the S3 bucket, it applies successfully.
-However, The previous policy, as seen below, is a better policy as it grants less privileges and also makes sure that the bucket owner, has full control.
+Coming back to this policy, but embedding it in the S3 bucket, it applies successfully.
+However, The previous policy, as seen below, is a better policy as it grants less privileges and also makes sure that the bucket owner has full control of the object.

 ![ImageFolder/BestPolicy](ImageFolder/BestPolicy.PNG)